Quansight-Labs/ndindex/docs/slices.md

 This rule is tempting because `range()` makes some computations easy.
 For example, you can index or take the `len()` of a range.
-If you want to perform computations on slices, I recommend using `ndindex`.
+If you want to perform computations on slices, I recommend using ndindex.
 This is what it was designed for.

 **Wrong Rule 3: Slices count the spaces between the elements of the array.**